yoyostudy/dl_Andrew/README.md

 2. I can frequently review my notes to refresh my memory and uncover shortcomings. 🧠

-3. Some of the induction in the video is incomplete, and I try to fill in those missed part because I really hate omitting those important details. 😠
+3. Some of the induction in the video is incomplete, and I try to fill in those missed parts because I really hate omitting those important details. 😠